-Any student who damages property of the University or that of a
+Damaging property of the University or that of a member of the

-member of the University community or campus visitor while on
+University community, a campus visitor while on University

-Any student who engages in behavior that is destructive, lewd,
+Engaging in behavior that is destructive, dangerous, harmful,

-disciplinary actions.
-Conduct that is unreasonable in the time,
+obstructive or disorderly.
+Conduct that is unreasonable in the

-place or manner in which it occurs may subject a student to
+time, place or manner in which it occurs.

-Any student who uses (or is in the presence of the use), possesses,
+The use (or being in the presence of the use), possession,

-distributes or manufactures narcotic or dangerous drugs or any
+distribution or manufacturing of narcotic or dangerous drugs or any

 illegal or controlled substances, except as expressly permitted by